Fed in March saw brighter outlook, yet underscored patience

 The meeting came before last week’s March jobs report, which showed a surprisingly strong 916,000 positions were added that month, the most since August, and the unemployment rate fell to 6% from 6.2%.

-But some Fed bank presidents have stuck to the same message this week that was contained in the minutes.
+Still, some Fed bank presidents have stuck to the same message in the minutes.
 They argue that the economy still needs to improve further before the central bank will pull back on its support for the economy.

 “All told, even though the economy is recovering, we still have a long way to go before economic activity returns to its pre-pandemic vibrancy,” Charles Evans, president of the Federal Reserve Bank of Chicago, said Wednesday in prepared remarks.